 Still standing: The lean that refused to fall

 The Leaning Tower of Pisa has tilted for centuries but never toppled.
 Unpack the story behind its famous lean, the science that explains it, and the engineering feats that saved it.
-From historical missteps to modern-day marvel, explore how this iconic monument continues to defy gravity.
+From historical missteps to modern-day marvel, find out how this monument continues to defy gravity.

 Progression of the tilt